MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

 * **Microsoft security graph API** - An intermediary service (or broker) that provides a single programmatic interface to connect multiple security providers.
 For more information, see [Security solution integrations using the Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft).

 > [!NOTE]
-> Sentinel integration to Defender for Cloud Apps isn't available for GCC customers.
+> Sentinel integration to Defender for Cloud Apps isn't available for Gov customers.
 Those customers should use Microsoft 365 Defender's integration with Sentinel.
 For more information, see  [Microsoft Sentinel feature availability in US Government clouds](/azure/security/fundamentals/feature-availability#microsoft-sentinel).

 ## How to integrate